marxin/texi2rst-generated/sphinx/gcc/machine-dependent-options.rst

 These :samp:`-m` options are defined for the IBM RS/6000 and PowerPC:

+.. option:: -mpowerpc-gpopt, -mno-powerpc-gpopt, -mpowerpc-gfxopt
-.. option:: -mpowerpc-gpopt, -mno-powerpc-gpopt, -mpowerpc-gfxopt, -mno-powerpc-gfxopt, -mpowerpc64, -mno-powerpc64, -mmfcrf, -mno-mfcrf, -mpopcntb, -mno-popcntb, -mpopcntd, -mno-popcntd, -mfprnd, -mno-fprnd, -mcmpb, -mno-cmpb, -mhard-dfp, -mno-hard-dfp
+.. option:: -mno-powerpc-gfxopt, -mpowerpc64, -mno-powerpc64, -mmfcrf, -mno-mfcrf
+.. option:: -mpopcntb, -mno-popcntb, -mpopcntd, -mno-popcntd, -mfprnd, -mno-fprnd
+.. option:: -mcmpb, -mno-cmpb, -mhard-dfp, -mno-hard-dfp

   You use these options to specify which instructions are available on the processor you are using.
 The default value of these options is